 6. Serve new foods alongside familiar foods

-You don’t want to bombard your children with several new foods at once.
-It’s unlikely they’ll try anything at all that way.
+Be careful not to bombard your child with several new foods at once.
+Presenting them with a bowl full of new foods can be quite overwhelming and chances are they’ll be less likely to try anything at all.
 Rather, offering a new food at a time with a familiar food which they enjoy will provide some comfort whilst encouraging them to taste something new.